 Other highlights of this year’s program include new pieces, such as “The Great Khan,” which tells the story of Kublai Khan, the great Mongol leader and grandson of Genghis Khan who founded China’s Yuan Dynasty in the 13th century; “Tibetan Drums,” replete with the sound of horns conveying the majesty of the Himalayan peaks; and “A Passage in Time,” based on a romantic fairy tale about a young man’s sojourn through a Taoist abode.

 Tales recorded in Chinese history tell of wanderers chancing upon hidden worlds.
 Some have been described as secret abodes of Taoist immortals living in a parallel dimension.
 The audience feels like one of those wanderers while listening to Shen Yun.
 The time passes swiftly as if floating upon the harmonious enchantment.
 When the conductor and orchestra bow at the end of the performance, you wish it would never end.

 Milen Nachev will conduct the compositions by Jing Xian, Gao Yuan, Junyi Tan, and the artistic director of Shen Yun, D.F.
 The orchestra will also perform the third movement of Tchaikovsky’s Violin Concerto, Op.
 35; Suppé’s Light Cavalry Overture; and Dvorák’s Slavonic Dance No. 7, Op.
-72. The concert will also include solo performances by tenor Tian Ge and soprano Haolan Geng, who are both trained in the original bel canto technique.
-You will not hear this authentic technique, shared by ancient China and Europe, anywhere else.
+72.

 After Shen Yun’s performance at Carnegie Hall, the orchestra will continue its tour across North America and Asia.